4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 - [ ] Flask backend
 - [ ] API routes for connecting to MongoDB Atlas
 - [ ] Stats
+- [x] Add review / see all rewiews
 - [ ] Dissertation writing

 ## Screens